Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 Even within the same species, strength can vary significantly due to:

-- Genetics: Different strains or clones within a species can vary.
+• Genetics: Different strains or isolated cultures within a species can vary.

 The species of a mushroom is a strong indicator of potency, but it’s not the only factor.
 Identifying the mushroom and understanding where it came from is critical for safe and accurate dosing.